uttesh/exude-api/mkdocs/docs/index.md

 !!!
 Version ""
     The latest version is: 1.0.0

+    Open Source The Apache License.

-Exude API is the primary ways for removing/filtering the stopping,stemming words from the text data, this API is in a very basic level of development need to work on for later changes.
+Exude API is Open source project and it is used for the primary ways for removing/filtering the stopping,stemming words from the text data, this API is in a very basic level of development need to work on for later changes.

 ## Features